This post may contain affiliate links. Please read our disclosure policy.

 - Add the butter to the pan and let it melt, then add the mushrooms and onions.
 Sauté for 6-8 minutes or until their water has been released, cooks off, and the mushrooms get a nice sear.

 - Stir in the Dijon mustard, Worcestershire sauce, and garlic.
 Cook for about a minute.
-I like to add more Worcestershire sauce and Dijon mustard than suggested, but I left it fairly mild on purpose so you can easily build on the flavors if needed.

 - Stir in the sour cream and let it heat through for about a minute or so (don't let it bubble too much or there's a chance it'll curdle).
 Season with more salt & pepper as needed and serve immediately.